thriventures/StorageRoomKit-Obsolete-Version/Readme.md

 StorageRoomKit
 =========================

-StorageRoomKit is an extension of the awesome RestKit (http://restkit.org, https://github.com/restkit/restkit) and provides helper methods and classes to make it easier to use RestKit with the StorageRoom API (http://storageroomapp.com).
+StorageRoomKit is an extension of the awesome RestKit (http://restkit.org and https://github.com/restkit/restkit) and provides helper methods and classes to make it easier to use RestKit with the StorageRoom API (http://storageroomapp.com).

 Main Features